nspcc-dev/neofs-spec/20-api-v2/accounting.md

 __Request Body:__ BalanceRequest.Body

-To indicate the account for which the balance is requested, it's identifier is used.
+To indicate the account for which the balance is requested, its identifier is used.
 It can be any existing account in NeoFS sidechain `Balance` smart contract.
 If omitted, client implementation MUST set it to the request's signer `OwnerID`.